versalitas/Sprint4/README.md

 #### Statelessness:

 The server does not need to know anything about what state the client is in and vice versa.
-They can understand any message receivedindepentently of previous messages..
+They can understand any message receivedindepentently of previous messages.
 #### REST uses Resources

 Resources are the nouns of the Web, they describe any object, document, or thing that you may need to store or send to other services.

+#### REST architecture Communication Client / Server

+Clients send requests to retrieve or modify resources, and servers send responses to these requests.

+##### Requests consists of:
+- HTTP verb, which defines what kind of operation to perform
+- header, which allows the client to pass along info about the request
+- path to a resource
+- optional message body containing data

+##### HTTP Verbs

+**GET** — retrieve a specific resource (by id) or a collection of resources **POST** — create a new resource
+**PUT** — update a specific resource (by id) **DELETE** — remove a specific resource by id
+##### HEADER accept field

+Accept field : the type of content that the client is able to receive from the server.
+Consists of type and subtype separated by a slash.
+**text:** text/html, text/css, text/plain
+**image:** image/png, image/jpeg, image/gif
+**audio:** audio/wav, audio/mpeg
+**video:** video/mp4, video/ogg
+**application** application/json, application/pdf, application/xml, application/octet-stream

 # Node Initial Project

 ### Project Structure